Inirit/Chatango.Net/README.md

 ## FAQ

 Q: Why?
 A: I wanted to make a chatbot

-Q: What about <other framework here>?
+Q: What about (insert other framework here)?
 A: I wanted one for .Net

 Q: When will this reach a "released" state?
 A: I don't know